Easy keto biscuits using Carbquik

 Biscuit dough in the food processor

-Add half a cup of heavy cream (or whipping cream) and a quarter cup of water.
-Turn on the food processor until you get a crumbly-looking mixture.
-Pinch a little bit of the mixture and it should hold together.
-If it does not add more water or cream.
+Next up, pour in half a cup of heavy cream (or whipping cream) and a quarter cup of water.
+Now, turn on that food processor and let it do its thing until you’ve got a mixture that looks crumbly.
+Take a tiny pinch of the mixture, and it should stick together nicely.
+If it’s a bit crumbly, just add a touch more water or cream to bring it together.

 8 raw biscuits on a baking tray